 Job Placement: The most frequently asked question is "What can I do with a B.S. in Biology?"
 You will be pleased to learn that there are excellent employment opportunities for those trained in the life sciences with a BS degree.
 The School of Biological Sciences assists students in obtaining internships during their time at Tech, and the Center for Career Discovery and Development (careerdiscovery.gatech.edu) is also a great resource.
-Additional Biology resources are available on the School of Biological Sciences website at biosci.gatech.edu/undergrad/career-links.

-Graduate School: A degree in biology gives you flexibility to pursue diverse fields of study in graduate programs focusing on topics such as molecular biology, conservation biology, public health, engineering, business, or education.
+Graduate School: A degree in biology gives you flexibility to pursue diverse fields of study in graduate programs focusing on topics such as bioinformatics, molecular biology, physiology, microbiology, conservation biology, public health, marine biology, engineering, business, education, and a myriad of other options.

-Professional School: Georgia Tech biology graduates are regularly accepted into schools of medicine, dentistry, optometry, pharmacy, and veterinary medicine.
+Professional School: Georgia Tech biology graduates are regularly accepted into schools of medicine, dentistry, optometry, pharmacy, and veterinary medicine, among others.
 To find out more about these and other pre-health options, contact the Pre-Health Advising Office and the School of Biological Sciences chapter of the American Medical Student Association (AMSA) premedical society.